Central Arizona DX Association

 We are the largest ham radio DX club in Arizona with over 130 members, many of whom are on the ARRL's DXCC Honor Roll.
 We have several members who have traveled to distant places to put "rare" countries on the air.
 We encourage any ham interested in DXing to join our club and learn about the many aspects of talking to hams around the globe who share this amazing hobby with us.
 Founded in 1974, we are an ARRL-affiliated club.

-NOTE: Dinner will be served beginning at 6:00 pm, but you are welcome to arrive early to socialize.
+As always, you are welcome to arrive early to socialize.
 The meeting and presentation will begin around 7:00 pm.

 From My DX Summit